 Manvel Municipal and Athletic Center (MAC)

 The Manvel Municipal and Athletic Complex (MAC) is a proposed development of the 160-acre tract of land owned by the City of Manvel located near State Highway 288 and Del Bello Blvd.
-If developed, MAC will boast the Manvel Sports Complex, an amphitheatre, an open-air performance venue for concerts and events, community spaces, and space for retail, shops, and hotels.
+If developed, MAC will boast the Manvel Sports Complex, an amphitheater, an open-air performance venue for concerts and events, community spaces, and space for retail, shops, and hotels.
 View the MAC concept design.

 Feasibility Report Overview

 During workshop session of the City Council meeting on January 3, 2023, a representative of The Sports Facility Advisory (SFA) presented the feasibility report for the Manvel Sports Complex, outlining the potential revenues, expenditures, and benefits the city can expect from this portion of the MAC project.
 Below is an overview of the feasibility report, but the report can also be found in full on our website.

 SFA deems the opportunity to develop the Manvel Sports Complex to be a “Feasibility: Yes, if” project, meaning that the facility can meet the goals of the facility while requiring a relatively minimal operating subsidy and producing best-in-class levels of economic impact.

 The goals outlined in the report include the creation of a premiere sports tourism destination, the promotion of economic growth and new visitation to Manvel, and the desire to provide a space for year-round sports and recreation opportunities to the residents of Manvel.